kbckbc/washu_sp22_cse523/lab5_2.md

 ```

-### Step2 - Find out the address of the system function
+### Step6 - Choose an address for our string destination
 + Address of system() : 0xb7da4da0
 + I tried to find the system in the program, but it ended with ‘00’ so I tried to find another one using gdb.
 ```